About Brain Boost by Arazo Nutrition

 Finally, these same sites emphasize that as little as five grams of licorice is possibly unsafe when taken long-term, as it might increase blood pressure, decrease potassium levels, and even lead to weakness, paralysis, and brain damage in otherwise healthy individuals.

-How Much Does Brain Boost Cost & Where Can You Buy?
+How Much Does Brain Boost Cost and Where Can You Buy?

 If purchased directly from Azaro Nutrition, one bottle (60 capsules) of Brain Boost is priced at $19.95, plus free S&H (USPS Priority is available at an additional charge).